chyla/OutputMatchTestingTool/README.md

 Verdict: PASS
 ```

 You will see more info when the test fails.
-See this test example:
+See this test example
+for the `cat` program:

 ```
 RUN